LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration-guide.md

 ![](/img/sfdc 3.png)

 {:start="2"}

 1. “Step 1: Account Information” – Enter the relevant Account ID.
-2. “Step 2: Oath Key Setup” – For this part you will need your App Keys from your LiveEngage account
+2. “Step 2: Oath Key Setup” – For this part you will need your App Keys from your LiveEngage account.
    1. Go to “Campaigns” Tab and search for the link “Data Sources.”
    2. Go to “API” Tab and click “Manage” and then “New.”
    3. Fill in the App Name: “SFDC Integration,” Developer:“LivePerson” and then make sure to select the following APIs on the list: “Data” > “Engagement 		History” and “Administrations” > “Skills” and click “Save.”